 The Trust makes judgments as to whether its co-investments provide it with joint control, significant influence or no influence.
-The Trust has determined that it has joint control in all of its co-ownerships and therefore has accounted for its investment in these co-ownerships as joint operations and has used the share of net assets, liabilities, revenues and expenses method to account for these arrangements.
+The Trust has determined that it has joint control in all its co-ownerships and therefore has accounted for its investment in these co-ownerships as joint operations and applied the proportionate consolidation method to account the share of net assets, liabilities, revenues and expenses method to account for these arrangements.